Your cart is currently empty!

 What’s the Best Lighting for an Office Environment?

-Fluorescent lighting is popular because of its low initial investment, relatively long lifespan, and energy savings.
+Fluorescent lighting has been popular because of its low initial investment, relatively long lifespan, and energy savings.
 Fluorescent fixtures also emit much less heat than other bulbs, which helps maintain a cool working environment and cuts cooling costs.

 LEDs are appreciated for many of the same reasons.
 And although they offer the largest amount of energy savings and have the longest lifespan, they are initially more expensive than fluorescents.